 You’ve done the hard part of choosing the tile of your dreams so deciding on grout should be easy, right?
 Sometimes.
 What seems like an easy decision can drastically impact your tile and overall space.
 Here’s our complete guide to grout that will help you choose the correct grout based on your tile to create the space of your dreams.
 Continue reading to find out the 6 ways on how to choose grout for your handmade tile!

 We strongly recommend our tile is sealed with any penetrating sealer, such as Aqua Mix Sealer’s Choice Gold, before it is grouted.
 This will keep the tile from staining and will make cleaning much easier.
 You can test your tile to make sure it is sealed by conducting a water drop test.
 Splash some water on your tile and if it beads off cleanly and doesn’t absorb into the tile, your tile is good to go!

 The main differences between grouts are pricing and quality.
 We recommend a higher quality, yet still reasonable-priced product called Laticrete Permacolor Select sanded grout.
 This is a two-part mixture that doesn't require sealing, whereas most other sanded grouts do.
 It withstands up to 500 degrees and is super durable and easy-to-use.

-For more on installing tile, visit our blog "How To Install Ceramic Tile 101"
+For more on installing tile, visit our blog "A Guide to Laying Ceramic Tile: Tips and Ideas"

 1. Match it up - Light on Light